martinResearch/RGBDRigidTracker/readme.md

 We do not use the information provided in the RGB image.
 We could extend our method by detecting interest point in the RGB image.

-We convert the model into a point cloud using only the vertices in the OBJ file that containes the densified model.
-We could keep the triangles information to get a moe accurate estimate of the normals and use a point to plan distance in the Iterative Closests Point method.
+We convert the model into a point cloud using only the vertices in the OBJ file that contains the densified model.
+We could keep the triangles information to get a more accurate estimate of the normals and use a point to plan distance in the Iterative Closest Point method.